lucster10/lucster10/README.md

 I specialize in AI and have a passion for game development.

-This is [my resumé](https://lucster10.github.io/resume/Lucas-Patoine-Resume-2024.pdf) and here's a photo of my dog Stanley!
+This is <a href="https://lucster10.github.io/resume/Lucas-Patoine-Resume-2024.pdf"  target="_blank">Hello, world!</a> and here's a photo of my dog Stanley!

 <img src="images/stanley.jpg" alt="Dog" width="200"/>
 <!--